Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 Continuing on the Camino after Tineo, you are entering God's country, and there is not a lot of infrastructure.
 The Camino lesson is grab what you can, when you can!

-The street we were now on was the Calle la Fuente and thus begins the long climb of the day out of Tineo.
+Back on the Calle la Fuente, you will begin the long climb of the day out of Tineo, starting at about 11.5 kilometers into the day.
 I knew I was in for trouble as it climbed ever more steeply, passing several benches along the way for strategically located rest stops!
+However, the views over the hills and back towards Tineo are stunning!
+See the photo below.
+You can see how the town is perched on the hill.

-We missed our opportunity of finding a "perfectly placed bar" so we sat on one of the benches just outside of town and had a picnic lunch from our packs.
+We missed our opportunity to find a "perfectly placed bar" so we sat on one of the benches just outside of town and had a picnic lunch from our packs.
 I did not know how long the hill climb was going to be, and I was physically and psychologically running out of energy.
 I needed food!
-While we munched, three Spanish pilgrim gentlemen passed by us.
+While we munched, three notable Spanish pilgrim gentlemen passed by us.

 I mourned the loss of a cuppa brew.
 Plus, my chest was starting to feel more constricted and it definitely felt like my post-nasal drip was turning into something more worrisome.

 The Calle la Fuente quickly becomes a rural road as it climbs.
-There are picnic tables farther up, when the street begins to flatten out, and the Fuente de San Juan - a pilgrim's fountain, hence the name of the street, with benches can be seen. (not pictured).
-The climb from the bottom of the hill in Tineo, starting at 11.5 kilometers, to this fountain is only about 600 meters.
+There are picnic tables farther up, when the street begins to flatten out, and the Fuente de San Juan - a pilgrim's fountain, hence the name of the street.
+There is a rest area and benches by the fountain. (not pictured).
+The climb from the bottom of the hill in Tineo to this fountain is only about 600 meters, but it felt longer to me.

 My Not-So Gracious Race